HaskellEmbedded/HaskellEmbedded.github.io/drafts/2016-01-04-introducing-ion.md

 `MonadCont`, or `callCC` to achieve this.
 I was leaning towards "no," but I still have no idea.)

-From here, it was a couple basic abstractions... and then considerable plumbing to get this into a form that could be practically used with existing C APIs.
-Ivory's procedures rather mimic C functions, and C functions are rather lacking for things like partial application or higher-order functions.
+In the end, I ignored coroutines completely.
+I made a couple basic abstractions and some plumbing to make them practically usable, and this worked well for me.
+The [CPS](#cps) section gives some further examples on this.

 Examples
 ====